-If approved, we currently plan to commercialize tenapanor for the control of serum phosphorus in adult patients with CKD on dialysis or for another related indication, on our own.
+If approved, we currently plan to commercialize tenapanor for the Hyperphosphatemia Indication, on our own.
 We have hired sales leadership and sales employees with technical expertise, and we are required to train, retain and incentivize those sales personnel.
-The FDA has extended our PDUFA date to July 29, 2021, and there can be no assurances that we will be successful in retaining our sales and marketing leadership or other key employees necessary for commercial launch throughout this extension, or that we will be able to replace any such leadership or other sales personnel that may leave the Company.
-Retaining and incentivizing our commercial personnel throughout our extended PDUFA date and thereafter will continue to be expensive and time consuming.
-Even if we are able to retain our key sales and marketing leadership during this extended PDUFA date, and tenapanor is approved for the control of serum phosphorus in adult patients with CKD on dialysis, or any related indication, as a company, we have no prior experience in the marketing, sale and distribution of pharmaceutical products and there are significant risks involved in managing and retaining a sales organization, including our ability to secure the capital necessary to fund such efforts on acceptable terms, provide adequate training to sales and marketing personnel, comply with regulatory requirements applicable to the marketing and sale of drug products and effectively manage a geographically dispersed sales and marketing team.
+Following from the receipt of a CRL from the FDA in July 2021, we executed a reduction in force during which we eliminated a portion of the sales positions that had been filled during the preceding months.
+Despite the receipt of the CRL and the reduction in force, we continue to employ sales leadership and sales employees with technical expertise.
+Even if we are successful in addressing the deficiencies noted in the CRL and we obtain regulatory approval to market tenapanor for the Hyperphosphatemia Indication, the commercialization of tenapanor for such indication will be substantially delayed from the time we expected when we hired our sales and marketing leadership and other key employees.
+There can be no assurances that we will be able to redeploy and retain our existing sales and marketing leadership or other key employees necessary for commercial launch of tenapanor for the Hyperphosphatemia Indication throughout this delay, or that we will be able to replace any such leadership or other sales personnel that may leave the Company.
+Redeploying, retaining and incentivizing our commercial personnel throughout this period and thereafter will continue to be expensive and time consuming.
+Even if we are able to redeploy and retain our key sales and marketing leadership during this delay, and tenapanor is approved for the Hyperphosphatemia Indication, we have no prior experience in the marketing, sale and distribution of pharmaceutical products and there are significant risks involved in managing and retaining a sales organization, including our ability to secure the capital necessary to fund such efforts on acceptable terms, provide adequate training to sales and marketing personnel, comply with regulatory requirements applicable to the marketing and sale o

-If we fail to maintain or replace our internal sales, marketing and distribution capabilities, we may need to delay the commercialization of tenapanor for the control of serum phosphorus or for another other related indication, if approved, or such commercialization could be adversely impacted.
+If we fail to redeploy, maintain or replace our internal sales, marketing and distribution capabilities, we may need to delay the commercialization of tenapanor for the Hyperphosphatemia Indication, if approved, or such commercialization could be adversely impacted.